InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/index.md

 ---
 keywords: [1970s, 1973]
 image: ./1973.webp
-description: "There were four operating system of our interest which were released in the year 1973.
+description: "There were five operating system of our interest which were released in the year 1973.
 They were:"
 sidebar_position: 4
 ---